How can Minerva offer admission to all students who qualify?

 Does Minerva provide full financial aid packages?

 Minerva provides individualized financial support options that meet the demonstrated financial need of each admitted student.
-Possible financial assistance options include: low-interest student loans, scholarships, and term-time internships.
+Possible financial assistance options include: low-interest student loans, scholarships, and term-time work study jobs.
 Learn more about how we award financial aid here.